Small Business Financing (SBF) program

 - Program has minimal underwriting guidelines; finance companies set their own underwriting

-- Up to 30% of financing amount may be used for non-Energy Savings Measures and still receive the credit enhancement
+- Up to 30% of financing amount may be used for non-Energy Saving Measures and still receive the credit enhancement

-- Projects can include distributed generation and/or storage; financing for those measures do not receive the credit enhancement
+- Projects can include distributed generation and/or storage; financing for those measures does not receive the credit enhancement

 SBF program regulations were approved on December 17, 2018 and the program is open to finance companies for enrollment.
 Project developers and contractors/ESCOs will be able to enroll in February.
 To enroll, contractors complete a short application and attend an online, on-demand training.
 The program will be rolled out to small business customers later in the year.